-It Takes 28 Days For The First Shot To Protect
+It Takes 28 Days for the First Shot to Protect

 An animal receiving its first dose of rabies vaccine is not protected until at least 28 days after the vaccine is given, and is treated as unvaccinated until that time.

-After The First Shot, Vaccines Protect Immediately
+After the First Shot, Vaccines Protect Immediately

-A Current Vaccination Is Not Enough If Your Pet Is Exposed
+A Current Vaccination Is Not Enough if Your Pet Is Exposed

-Identify Your Pet!
+Identify Your Pet

 Roaming, unidentified animals that bite someone can be euthanized 72 hours after a bite.
 Wearing required tags, as well as personal ID tags and microchips, will help protect your pet.

-Unvaccinated Animals Must Be Euthanized or Quarantined At Your Cost If Exposed
+Unvaccinated Animals Must Be Euthanized or Quarantined at Your Cost if Exposed

-Unvaccinated animals that could have contact with a rabid animal (or an animal that may carry rabies) MUST be euthanized or quarantined for 6 months (see below) to ensure that the animal is not going to develop rabies as a result of the exposure.
+Unvaccinated animals that could have contact with a rabid animal (or an animal that may carry rabies) must be euthanized or quarantined for four months to ensure that the animal is not going to develop rabies as a result of the exposure.
 Quarantines of this kind are almost always at a veterinarian’s office and the owner is responsible for the cost, which can easily add up to thousands of dollars.

 Animals with Expired Vaccinations Must Provide Documentation of Vaccine